United States Gold Type Coins

 3311124012

-Choice $3900 Important Civil War Issue, Light Frosty Luster, Green-Gold Coloring, Pristine Surfaces.
+Choice $3650 Important Civil War Issue, Light Frosty Luster, Green-Gold Coloring, Pristine Surfaces.
+Consignor Price Reduction.
 An important Civil War era Liberty $2.5 gold offering that is challenging in all grades.
 Mintage was limited to 98,508 with question marks concerning the amount that was actually released into east coast circulation during a period when all silver and gold specie disappeared from commerce due to hoarding.
 This pristine 1862 survivor warrants close scrutiny for inclusion in an advanced $2.5 gold set.
 Surfaces scream originality with their natural green-gold coloring and light frosted texture.
 Surfaces are entirely unabraded and so pleasing with darker "dirt" in some protected areas.
 Strike is also complete.
 Housed in newer NGC holder with edge view insert and CAC approval.

 Gold G$2.5 1862 1862